3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 2. Set up your router for the following states: `home`, `quotes`, `netflix` using the information provided above.

-3. Follow the specs for each of the following states and build the **component** with the **js** and **view** for each of them:
+3. Follow the specs for each of the following states and build the **component** with the **js** and **view** for each of them.

 ### State 1: The Home Page

 - When the page loads `localhost:3000/` the view simply renders: "This is the homepage!"
-Clicking on the `Home` tab will also show this view.
+In the navbar, clicking on the `Home` tab will also show this view.
 There is no controller associated with this view.
 - :dart: Make sure to Commit Often!

 ### State 2: Ron Swanson Quote of the Day

-- Clicking on the `Quotes` tab will render the Quotes partial.
+- In the navbar, clicking on the `Quotes` tab will render the Quotes partial.
-- Clicking on the `Get Swansonized` button will make an $http call to http://ron-swanson-quotes.herokuapp.com/v2/quotes .
+- In the navbar, clicking on the `Get Swansonized` button will make an $http call to http://ron-swanson-quotes.herokuapp.com/v2/quotes .
 The quote in the response will show in the page where the bullet point is.
 Each time you click, a new quote will render.
 - Once a quote is generated, a button `Save Me!` will also render on the page.
 - Clicking on the `Save Me!` button will save the quote to your local database.
 (Check out the quote Schema)
 - Clicking on the `<h3>See All my saved quotes</h3>` will show a list of all our saved quotes.